Club Atlético Vélez Sarsfield: 2000–present

 Despite losing three of its key offensive players for the second half of the year (Maximiliano Moralez, Ricky Álvarez and Santiago Silva, who were purchased by Atalanta, Inter Milan and Fiorentina respectively), the team finished up 2011 with another semi-finalist finish in an international competition, this time losing to LDU Quito in the Copa Sudamericana, as well as a joint runner-up position in the 2011 Apertura (behind undefeated Boca Juniors).

 With Gareca's contract renewal, Vélez prepared 2012 to once again challenge the Copa Libertadores.
 The club retained its key players and brought three footballers for its attack: Federico Insúa, Lucas Pratto and Iván Obolo.
 However, Vélez faced defending champions Santos in the quarter-finals and were eliminated in the penalty shootout.
 Nonetheless, a third-place finish in the 2012 Clausura secured them a spot in the next season's Copa Libertadores.

 The 2012–13 Argentine Primera División season appeared to be a transition championship for the team, after losing many of its key players in the last transfer window (Juan Manuel Martínez, Augusto Fernández, Marcelo Barovero and Víctor Zapata), replacing them mainly with players from its youth divisions.
 Uruguayan goalkeeper Sebastián Sosa and youngsters Facundo Ferreyra and Jonathan Copete were the only signings.
 Despite these changes, Vélez went on to win the 2012 Inicial and Ferreyra was joint top-scorer of the league.
 The championship-winning regular starters were Sebastián Sosa (although Germán Montoya was the starter during the first half of the tournament); Fabián Cubero, Fernando Tobio, Sebastián Domínguez, Emiliano Papa; Iván Bella, Francisco Cerro, Ariel Cabral; Federico Insúa; Lucas Pratto and Facundo Ferreyra.
 Other important first team players were Gino Peruzzi, Juan Ignacio Sills, Lucas Romero, Jonathan Copete, Agustín Allione, Brian Ferreira and Ezequiel Rescaldani.

 With the Copa Libertadores as the main objective, Vélez signed Argentine international Fernando Gago on loan for the start of 2013.
-However, and despite finishing first in the group, the team was eliminated by Newell's Old Boys in the round of 16, on aways goals rule.
+However, and despite finishing first in the group, the team was eliminated by Newell's Old Boys in the round of 16, on away goals rule.
 Vélez could take revenge however by defeating Newell's (2013 Final champions) by 1–0 in the 2012–13 Superfinal, earning the 10th league championship for the club.
 The starting eleven for the Superfinal were Sosa; Cubero, Tobio, Domínguez, Papa; Bella, Franco Razzotti, Gago; Insúa; Pratto (who scored the winning goal) and Ferreyra.
 Peruzzi, Cerro and Romero entered in the second half.

 After the end of the season, Ricardo Gareca left the managerial position after four years, in which he won four titles.
 His replacement was his assistant José Oscar Flores, former club forward and part of the 1990s multi-champions.
 Flores started his spell as Vélez manager winning the 2013 Supercopa Argentina against Arsenal de Sarandí (champions of the 2012–13 Copa Argentina).
 In June 2015, the club announced a financial loss of ARS 198,3 million.